SoftwareDefinedBuildings/XBOS/INSTALL.md

    This will ask if you want to create a superuser (type 'yes' and press enter).
 Enter a username, an optional email, and a password.

-5. After `powerdb2` is installed, visit to [http://localhost/admin](http://localhost/admin) and type in the username and password you created in the last step.
+5. After `powerdb2` is installed, go to http://<servername>/admin and type in the username and password you created in the last step.
+If you are installing on a machine locally, this would be [http://localhost/admin](http://localhost/admin).
 Click '+Add' next to 'Subscriptions', enter a description (e.g. 'OpenBAS deployment') and replace the 'Key' field with the default key:
   ```
   lVzBMDpnkXApJmpjUDSvm4ceGfpbrLLSd9cq
   ```